automationbroker/apb/docs/developers.md

 ### Optional Variables

 You can add optional variables to an Ansible Playbook Bundle by using environment variables.
-To pass variables into a Service Bundle, you will need to escape the variable substitution in your `.yml` files.
+To pass variables into a APB, you will need to escape the variable substitution in your `.yml` files.
 For example, the section below is of [main.yml](https://github.com/fusor/apb-examples/blob/master/etherpad-apb/roles/provision-etherpad-apb/tasks/main.yml#L89) in the [etherpad-apb](https://github.com/fusor/apb-examples/tree/master/etherpad-apb):

 ```yaml
 - name: create mariadb deployment config